Fossj117/fossj117.github.io/_posts/2022-08-22-bereal-panopticism-polemic.md

 By contrast, BeReal is arguably much more similar to the panopticon -- users are never sure when the platform is going to check in or start watching, but it is always a possibility.
 Per Foucault's analysis, it seems to me that this is much more likely to create consequences for how we behave in day-to-day life -- forcing us to behave/perform in line with social expectations in situations that could previously be made "backstage".

 There are lots of other intellectual references on these ideas such as Goffman (hence performative/backstage).
 Also, I always think of Dave Eggers' *The Circle* on these themes.
+Finally, this obviously connects to a lot of ideas about privacy online; I am particularly reminded of [this](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2412564) paper from Marthews and Tucker (2014) arguing that people became less willing to search for sensitive search terms on Google following the Snowden surveillance revelations.
+In other words, the paper claims that people changed behavior when they realized they were being watched.

 Anyhow, the original take is written in a jokey polemical style, but I thought was worth preserving, so here it is: